November 14, 2022

 Inbound marketing for companies

-Now let’s dive into the inbound marketing strategy for companies.
+For their part, companies can engage with potential clients by applying inbound marketing strategies based on phases that are “activated” depending on the stage or progress of the customer journey.
 Below you will find the four stages each company must go through during the customer journey.

 1. Attraction: It is crucial to attract potential customers to the company’s website to get to know the offered products or services and form an opinion about them.